““Great leaders do not create followers, they create more leaders” – Tom Peters

 • How confident are you that every member of your school and wider school community would be able to articulate those values and how they impact them individually?

 These are not checklists to grade against.
-These are some thoughts and ideas.
+These are some thoughts and ideas on teacher wellbeing.
 Together, across the profession, there is a wealth of great ideas, fabulous approaches and tried and tested solutions, so these are just the start.

 To use that well-known quote from Dylan Wiliam, I absolutely agree, ‘…nothing works everywhere…’, but in the same vein, we can categorically state that something will work everywhere; we just need to find it.